heidigha/sampling/02_activities/assignments/a1_sampling_and_reproducibility.md

 Sampling frame: Only infected individuals
 Distribution: Bernoulli trials with p=0.20 (TRACE_SUCCESS)

+d) Secondary Contact Tracing
+Sample Size: Variable (depends on primary tracing results) Sampling Frame: Events with ≥2 traced cases
+Sampling Method: Deterministic based on threshold

+e)Simulation Repetition

+The simulation employsd multi-stage sampling process that models both the spread of infections and the contact tracing process. from initial infections through primary and secondary tracing - introduces systematic biases that favor detecting cases from larger events.

 #2  The result of running whitby_covid_tracing.py does not reproduce the same graphs from the original blog posts.

 #3